 This is a post interrupted, but, I want to publish it, rather than not publishing it.
 As someone else can maybe feel seen, in their imperfections, and their struggles with perfectionism.

-If you enjoyed this poetry, and would like me to be able to write them more, feel free to head over my patreon and check out the tiers there, $2 will be giving poetry straight into your inbox!
+This poem was not sponsored by my patrons, but it could be in the future.
+If you would like me to be able to write more of them, feel free to head over my patreon and check out the tiers there, $2 will hopefully eventually start sending poetry straight into your inbox! (it’s a process)

 Alternatively, check out my support page for more info.